 This guidance will be reviewed and revised to take into account any changes in legislation and to improve effectiveness.
-The effectiveness of this guidance will be regularly monitored and updated where applicable.
-An interim review will take place after 6 months and a comprehensive review will take place after 12 months.
+The effectiveness of this guidance will be regularly monitored and updated where applicable, a comprehensive review will take place after 12 months.